-Written Homework: 10-15 problems per week.
-Two to three randomly chosen problems out of the total number of problems will be graded for correctness and a small percentage of points will be given for completing all other problems (Note: I dislike the fact that you don't get all your homework graded, but it is impossible to grade ~ 600-900 problems per week with littleto-no support staff).
-After solutions are posted make sure you did the other problems correctly.
+Written Homework: 5-10 problems per week.
+Anywhere from 1 to 4 my be randomly chosen out of the total number of problems to be graded for correctness and a small percentage of points will be given for completing all other problems (Note: I dislike the fact that you don't get all your homework problems graded, but it is impossible to grade ~ 300 - 600 problems per week with little-to-no support staff).
+After solutions are posted, make sure you understand all the problems regardless of your grade.
 Written problems are due at the beginning of class on Monday each week (if the university is closed on Monday due to a holiday or weather, it will be due on Wednesday of that same week, or the next scheduled class day the university is open).
 New problems will be given in return.
 More points will be awarded for more difficult problems, total points per assignment may vary, but each assignment will have the same weight.
-Turn in on perforated stapled paper.
+Turn it in on perforated stapled paper (unstapled homework and homework with bits and pieces from a spiral bound note book are unacceptable and will not be graded).
 The purpose of these written problems is to make sure you can clearly write out your thought process for someone to follow, showing all the details of your work and how you arrived at your final answer (you need to do this for quizzes and exams).
-In general, the best way to receive the most points on your written solution is to explain in words what quantity/variable you are solving for, in words explain how and what principles you are applying to solve for it, and show ALL the algebraic steps and logic leading to a final equation that just contains symbols at first, no numbers.
+In general, the best way to receive the most points on your written solution is to briefly explain in a few words what quantity/variable you are solving for, in a few words explain how and what principles you are applying and show ALL the algebraic steps and logic leading to a final equation that just contains symbols at first, no numbers.
 Only plug numbers into the final expression.
 Keep the correct units with all numbers and use appropriate significant figures and box your final answer.
 See also the document "How to write-up my physics solutions on homework and exams?" on MU Online to get the most points on your written homework and exams (significant figures and rounding are important, especially for the online homework, some leeway is given in the Modified MasteringPhysics, but not much).
 Solutions to homework will be posted shortly after they are due (if not posted promptly, email me immediately).